textileio/papers/draft.md

 Payload of bytes with the encoded transformation(s).
 Currently, the only implementation of Event Codec is a *JSON Patcher*, which transforms Actions into JSON-merge/patch objects [@rfc7396;@rfc6902].
-The Event Codec is essentailly a "projection" in ES + CQRS terminology.
+The Event Codec is essentially a "projection" in ES + CQRS terminology.

 [Entity]{#def:Entity}
 : An Entity is made up of a series of ordered Events referring to a